hmcts/cnp-module-webapp/README.md

 self.v.resources('azurerm_template_deployment').property('name').should_equal('${var.product}-${var.env}')

+You can find the complete set of tests in the file tests.py

 ## Integration Testing
 The int folder contains a test folder in which there are seperate folders for fixtures code, and integration tests. the file moj_azure_fixtures.tf contains the terraform code that spins up the dependencies that the webapp would need in order to function in production.
 The suite of integration tests then run against this ephemeral infrastructure to validate the web app, once all the tests are succesfully executed the infrastructure is destroyed.
 Whilst creating and destroying, the resources created use random names so that the integration tests don't conflict with each other, if more that one person is working on the repository.
-If any tests fail the infrastructure is not automatically destroyed, this is so you can investigate the fixtures and the webapp through the Azure
+If any tests fail, the infrastructure is not automatically destroyed, this is so you can investigate the fixtures and the webapp through the Azure
 Portal to help debug the unit test.

 All of this automation is driven by Chef Kitchen, the configuration of all this is in the file called .kitchen.yml at the root of the int folder.
 The actual